biocore/calour/doc/source/database_interface.rst

 Writing a Calour database interface
 -----------------------------------
 In order to create a new database interface, you need to write a python module containing a child class for the calour.database.Database class.
 In this class, overwrite the relevant functions for the integration level you are supporting.
-At least (for L1), overwrite the Database.__init__() and the Database.get_seq_annotation_strings() functions.
+For a minimal implementation (level L1), overwrite the Database.__init__() and the Database.get_seq_annotation_strings() functions.

 Additionally, you'll need to add your database to the calour.config file (located in the calour module directory).
 You need to add a section (named as the desired database name in calour) for your database, containing the module name and the class name for your database.